To build our MongoDB aggregation example, we will be using the Aggregation Editor, the stage-by-stage aggregation pipeline editor in Studio 3T.

 Views are a great shortcut to accessing the data you need without having to run the same queries.

-Right-click anywhere in the Pipeline and Stage tabs and choose Create view from this aggregation query.
+Right-click anywhere in the Pipeline section and Stage editor and choose Save > Create view from this aggregate query.

-Your view should appear in the Connection Tree, under the database where your collection is located, within a separate folder called Views.
+Your view opens as a new tab, next to the Aggregation Editor tab.
+The view is also displayed in the Connection Tree, under the database where your collection is located, within a separate folder called Views.

 Explain the full pipeline